edgararturocastrejon/osticket-prereqs/README.md

  </p>
 <p>
 First, go to your VM and copy the Public IP address.
 When using a Mac you'll have to use Microsoft Remote Desktop to log imto your virtual machine.
-Using command and space bar search for Microsoft Remote Desktop.
+Using command and space bar search for "Microsoft Remote Desktop".
 Click add PC, then paste the Public IP address.
 Use the username and password you created to login.
 </p>
 <br />